erusev/base/README.md

 ### Notes

+- Not tested on other RDBMSs than MySQL
-- Relationship methods assume that table names are singular - ex: `user` instead of `users`.
+- Relationship methods assume that table names are singular - ex: `user` instead of `users`
 - Relationship methods assume that FK names end in `_id` - use `$fkEnding` to customize
-- Not tested on other RDBMSs than MySQL

 ### Status